 Electric plant, with the exception of mine-related assets, is stated at historical cost.
 During construction, such costs include payroll and payroll-related amounts such as taxes and employee benefits, general and administrative costs, and an allowance for funds used in projects.
-Subsequent to the closing of the mining operation and recognition of the related impairment in 1996, mine-related assets are reported at net realizable value.
+Donated capital assets are recorded at acquisition value.
+Subsequent to the closing of the mining operation and recognition of the related impairment in 1996, mine-related assets were reported at net realizable value.
 Costs incurred for repairs and minor replacements are reported as operating expenses as appropriate.
 Upon retirement of the electric plant, the original cost thereof and the cost of removal, less salvage, are charged to accumulated depreciation.
 The Agency's capitalization policy requires expenditures exceeding \$50,000 that are capital in nature and that have a useful life greater than one year to be capitalized.

-Electric plant components, net of accumulated depreciation as of September 30, 2020 and 2019, are as follows (in thousands):
+Electric plant components, net of accumulated depreciation as of September 30, 2021 and 2020 are as follows (in thousands):